The Uffizi Museum (Galleria degli Uffizi) in Florence has a magnificent collection of Italian painting and sculpture.

 You’ll want a ticket with a timed entry, and make your reservation well in advance (more than a month before your visit).

 Tip: If possible, reserve the first timed entry in the morning, when the museum is less crowded.

 The least expensive online reservation is the Musei Firenze website – Uffizi Gallery.
-(Tip: Page default is Italian, but select English at the bottom of the page)

 Go about 15 min. to half an hour before your timed entry to redeem the printed confirmation with actual tickets at the Reservation Ticket Office, west side of the courtyard.

-And, here’s another reservation option: Skip the Line: Uffizi Museum Tickets
+Another reservation option: Skip the Line: Uffizi Museum Tickets

-Or take a private family tour: The Uffizi for Families
+Or, take a private family tour: The Uffizi for Families

 Tip: When we visited, some artworks were in different rooms than listed in our guides, and some galleries may be closed.